Skip to main content

 • Fourth Presbyterian Church-Lincoln ($29,855)

-Support for accessibility improvements to remove barriers and increase safety for weekly building usage by developmentally disabled individuals.
+Support for accessibility improvements to remove barriers and increase safety for building usage by developmentally disabled individuals.

 • Hope Presbyterian Church-Omaha ($30,000)